lxdao-official/steal-your-env/README.md

-# any npm package can steal your environment variables
+# Any npm package can steal your environment variables

 This is a project that tells you the truth about the safety of your environment.